CityOfNewYork/nyco-wp-boilerplate/README.md

 - mysql:5.7

 ## Use

-Download a zip or clone this repository (be sure to delete the `.git` directory if you do the latter).
+Download a zip or clone this repository.

-You can either clone your entire WordPress site into the `wp` directory or select specific directories to mount (`wp-content/your-theme`).
+The `wp` is where you place your WordPress installation.
 The Docker image will pull the latest version of WordPress and mount any files you do not include.
+You can clone your project directly into the boilerplate, and swap out `wp` with your project

 If you have a database dump to work with, place a `.sql` file in the `./data` directory.
 There's no need to rename it as the mysql image will look for any `.sql` file and execute it when the image is built.